 AIP Pork Tenderloin with Blueberry Sauce is an easy but super special dinner, when you need a recipe you can count on, but don’t want to spend a long time cooking.
-This recipe is also Paleo, Keto, Gluten-free, GAPS and Whole30.
+This recipe is also Paleo, Keto, Gluten-free, Low FODMAP, GAPS and Whole30.

 Baked Pork Tenderloin is in a class all its own — because it’s the easiest meat to bake that ends up turning out so well.
 The outside gets a little crusty, and the inside is tender, juicy and flavorful.

 With this recipe you’ll get the culinary delights of an herb coating, citrusy pan juices and a rich decadent Blueberry Sauce.

 Ingredients in AIP Pork Tenderloin with Blueberry Sauce

 A simple spice rub is used on the meat before it bakes.
 The ingredients are: sea salt, rosemary, ginger, garlic and Italian herbs (I list several to choose from in the recipe, or you can use a blend).

 The pan juices the pork cooks in come from: the pork itself, a little citrus juice and water.
 Fruit juices are great with pork, adding to the meat tangy, sweet undertones.
 Plus, the acid from the citrus helps the flavors in the meat become more pronounced and juicy.